-The Rose of Sharon is valued for its large summer flowers produced at a time when few other plants bloom.
+The Rose-of-Sharon is valued for its large summer flowers produced at a time when few other plants bloom.
 It's tolerance of aerosol salt and occasional wet or drought periods make this a fine shrub for many landscapes.
 It is suited to formal or informal plantings, groupings, shrub borders, hedges and screens.
-The Rose of Sharon keeps its tight upright form as it grows and requires little pruning.
+The Rose-of-Sharon keeps its tight upright form as it grows and requires little pruning.
 It is a hardy hibiscus and an easy shrub to grow.
 Our Rose of Sharon seedlings are grown from seed or cuttings.

 Butterflies and hummingbirds are attracted to the flowers.